Modified: 6th Feb 2020 175

 The framework and dimension of management experienced many reforms and powerful trends in the present century.
 The reforms and trends provided and reshaped the composition and dimension of management in several ways.
 The dimension of management and gender is an example of such transformation which has transformed the terms of the employer-employee relationship in the current era.
 The dimension of management and gender is most commonly associated and understood with the terms of employee inequality, male dominance, an inappropriate ratio of men and women in the total workforce, etc. The emergence of such terms has attracted the attention of many management scholars and practitioners across the globe (Reed 2001).

-The wide popularity and demand of discussion on the issue of management and gender has transformed and coined the topic as a management perspective.
-The phenomena of management and gender is no longer considered as issue, rather it is being visualized and understood as a management perspective.
+The wide popularity and demand for a discussion on the issue of management and gender have transformed and coined the topic as a management perspective.
+The phenomena of management and gender are no longer considered as an issue, rather it is being visualized and understood as a management perspective.
 The gender issue and employment inequality has been resolved and satisfied with the help of many regulatory frameworks.
 The government of various countries have introduced various rules and regulations aimed at resolving the gender gaps and inequality issues in the commercial world (Sweetman 2001).
-The concept of human rights has also attributed lot in providing new dimension and direction to the concept of gender in management.
+The concept of human rights has also attributed a lot in providing new dimension and direction to the concept of gender in management.

 The linkage between the management and gender has been discussed and outlined in different parts such as: